How often should I get a massage?

 The purpose of an infant massage class is to teach you how to massage your own little one.
 Because infant massage promotes bonding and attachment, it is recommended that you as a parent or caregiver provide massage to your infant before anyone else.
 In addition, you benefit from the hormonal and non-verbal communicative effects of massaging your little one which I encourage you to take advantage of.
-At no point will I massage your baby personally; techniques will be described while demonstrated on a doll for auditory and visual learners, and I will assist by answering questions and correcting positioning if necessary.
+Techniques will be described while demonstrated on a doll for auditory and visual learners, and I will assist by answering questions and correcting positioning if necessary.

 Can my baby’s older sibling/grandparent give massage?

 Of course!
 Allowing a close family member to massage your baby is a great way for them to get more involved, especially for older siblings.
 It is recommended that you establish a massage routine with your baby before allowing other family members to provide massage in order to better understand your baby’s cues and form your initial bond.
 Please note that due to its bonding effects, massage should only be provided one-on-one to avoid overstimulating or confusing baby.

 What if my baby is fussy/inconsolable during class?

 Please be assured that my class will always be a welcoming and judgement free zone.
 In a room full of babies, some crying is bound to happen.